ultraq/thymeleaf-layout-dialect/Docs/Introduction.md

 My website still runs on Thymeleaf and the layout dialect, and uses every feature mentioned in these docs.
-In eating my own dogfood, I hope that the layout dialect can find some use for your own projects, from personal websites like my own, to full-on enterprise production web apps.
+In eating my own dogfood, I hope that the layout dialect is robust enough for your own projects, from personal websites like my own, to larger high-traffic web apps.
 Anywhere Thymeleaf is suitable, I hope the layout dialect can be suitable too :)